Website Manager

 Welcome to the MYAA Basketball League.

-Director of Basketball - Jaclyn Seymour - Questions directed to 814-833-3298 - [email protected]
+Director of Basketball - Jaclyn Clover - Questions directed to 814-833-3298 - [email protected]

 Basketball is offered to boys and girls from Millcreek and surrounding areas that are in Kindergarten to 12th Grade.
 It is the intention of the program to offer an environment where the children learn the skills of basketball, respect for the game and coaches, sportsmanship and to have fun.